Current Projects

 Milwaukie Bay Park Final Design

 Milwaukie Bay Park is a scenic park near downtown Milwaukie along the Willamette River.
 It is located just off McLoughlin Boulevard between Kellogg Creek to the south and Johnson Creek to the north.
 In a joint effort, the City of Milwaukie and the North Clackamas Parks and Recreation District are updating the design to complete Milwaukie Bay Park – including creating places at the park for people to gather, play, and enjoy nature.
+The final design focuses specifically on the approximately 2.5-acre grassy area between McLoughlin/OR99E and the riverside path.

 Read more about the Milwaukie Bay Park Project here.

-Four Future Parks Planned in Milwaukie
+Three Future Parks in Milwaukie

 Luther Road Habitat Restoration Project